Demographics of Houston: White non-Hispanic and European Americans

-As the suburbs developed and Texas enjoyed the 1970s oil boom, many Anglo Whites settled directly in established suburbs, and they lacked any ties to inner city Houston.
-In 2004 about 33% of Anglo white people residing in Harris County originated from the Houston area, either by birth or from growing up there as children.
+As the suburbs developed and Texas enjoyed the 1970s oil boom, many non-Hispanic whites settled directly in established suburbs as they lacked any ties to inner city Houston.
+In 2004, 33% of non-Hispanic whites residing in Harris County originated from the Houston area, either by birth or from growing up there as children.

 Demographers Max Beauregard and Karl Eschbach, both of University of Houston Center for Public Policy, concluded from their analysis of the 2000 U.S. census that white flight from the city continued to occur in the 1990s.
-In the decade prior to the 2000 census, white residents left communities within Houston such as Alief, Aldine, Fondren Southwest, Gulfton, and Sharpstown.
-Other communities in Houston that lost large numbers of whites by the 2000 census include Inwood Forest, Northline, Northside, and Spring Branch.
-Communities in other parts of Greater Houston that lost large numbers of whites included Channelview, Cloverleaf, Galena Park, and Pasadena.
+In the decade prior to the 2000 census, white non-Hispanic residents left neighborhoods within Houston such as Alief, Aldine, Fondren Southwest, Gulfton, and Sharpstown as well as Inwood Forest, Northline, Northside, and Spring Branch while neighborhoods such as Clear Lake City and Kingwood experienced non-Hispanic white population growth.

-Lori Rodriguez said, regarding the movement of white people in Greater Houston leading up to the year 2000, "Picture a stone dropped on the urban core and ripples of people spreading from within the Loop to the second-ring suburbs between the Loop and Beltway 8; and then beyond, to the outer-ring settlements and even unincorporated perimeter; Kingwood, The Woodlands, FM 1960."

-In the period between the 1990 and 2000 censuses, the largest growth of non-Hispanic White Americans within Greater Houston occurred in white-majority communities, such as Clear Lake City, Kingwood, northwest Harris County, the FM 1960 corridor, and The Woodlands.

-At the 2010 census, the long-term effects of white flight led to 25.6% of the city population identifying as non-Hispanic white; by 2020, its White American population declined to 23.7%.